alexmojaki/pure_eval/README.md

 This is a Python package that lets you safely evaluate certain AST nodes without triggering arbitrary code that may have unwanted side effects.

+It can be installed from PyPI:

+    pip install pure_eval

-For example, suppose we have an object defined as follows:
+To demonstrate usage, suppose we have an object defined as follows:

 ```python
 class Rectangle: